Marriage in Slovakia

 Marriage in Slovakia is allowed for both foreigners and residents and citizens of Slovakia, as well as between a Slovak citizen and a foreigner.
 Marriages between Slovak citizens performed abroad are usually recognized in Slovakia.
 In Slovakia, marriage is constitutionally restricted to opposite-sex couples since 2015.

+Marriage may be civil or religious, but for religious marriage only ceremonies officiated by one of Slovakia's 18 state-recognized churches and religious groups are considered legally binding.